Our experts have researched 14 dental plans and recommend 9 of the best options for seniors.

 With low rates and exceptional coverage through a wide network of top-notch dentists, Aetna dental plans offer a great way to save money and maintain oral health.
 Seniors with Aetna will enjoy up to 50 percent coverage for denture repairs and generous coverage for new dentures and replacements.

 Delta Dental is ideal for seniors looking for a reliable program with a large network of providers to choose from.
 Budget-minded seniors can see up-front costs of services with potential providers before making a choice, so there are no surprises at the dentist’s office.
-If you need major dental services such as dentures, root canals, and crowns, then Delta Dental deserves to be a candidate on your list.
+If you need major dental services such as dentures, root canals, and crowns, then Delta Dental may be a good candidate.

 UnitedHealthcare’s four main dental plans have starting prices ranging from around $40 to $70.
 Just remember prices will vary by age, state, and health status.
 We recommend contacting the company directly for its latest rates.
 If the rates fall in line with UnitedHealthcare’s health insurance rates, then expect them to be on the higher end of the spectrum.